winneryong/wget/README.md

 3) DownloadMultipartError (extends DownloadError)
   We unable to download multhread source.
 Shall stop downloading and parse each Parts exceptions.

+4) DownloadInterrceptedError (extends DownloadError) Current thread was interrcepted by main app (you).
+So handle it your self ;)

+5) DownloadIOError (extends DownloadError)
+  Some simple exceptoins, like Timeout exceptions we handle internaly, and retry part / download automaticaly without user interrraction.
+But some hudge errors, like problems with file on server (HTTP 403) we pass to the App.
+  It may stop download, or auto update download URL and automaticaly retry the download without any user interaction.

 ## Example Direct Download